garrandall/popular-music-data/tracks/take-over-control-afrojack-eva-simons.md

 Plug it in and turn me on

 Oh, oh whoa oh
-Oh, oh whoa ooh oh
+Oh, oh whoa oh oh
 Plug it in and turn me on

 Oh, oh whoa oh
-Oh, oh whoa ooh oh
+Oh, oh whoa oh oh
 Plug it in and turn me on

 Oh, oh whoa oh
-Oh, oh whoa ooh oh
+Oh, oh whoa oh oh

 Oh, oh whoa oh
-Oh, oh whoa ooh oh
+Oh, oh whoa oh oh
 Plug it in and turn me on
 (On, on, on, on, on...)